- Food and Cooking»

 In the winter I like to drink it room temperature.

-Notice the yellow pitcher on the right.
+In the photo above notice the yellow soaker pitcher on the right.
 I added a couple cups of fresh water and will have a second drinkable pitcher tomorrow.

 Keep the infusion in the refrigerator.
 Prolonged warm temperature makes it bitter.